Close up of a women staring out a window pondering the side effects of Lexapro in women.

 At My Time Recovery, our clinicians carefully monitor drug interactions, mental health changes, and physical symptoms to help each client achieve stability and safety.

-Find Compassionate Care at My Time Recovery
+Get Professional Care For Lexapro at My Time Recovery

 Lexapro can be a helpful medication for managing mood and anxiety disorders.
 But for many women, it brings alongside effects that are hard to ignore.
 These can include changes in libido, weight gain, fatigue, and menstrual irregularities.
 It’s important to weigh the benefits against these challenges when considering or continuing treatment.

 If you’re struggling with how Lexapro affects your body or mood, you’re not alone.
 Many women face similar challenges, and they deserve real answers and compassionate care.
 At My Time Recovery, we specialize in treating mental health and substance use together using evidence-based care.
 Our family-owned center in Fresno, CA provides a wide range of support services.
 We offer detox and day treatment options.
 We also provide outpatient therapy for continued care.
+Call My Time Recovery Today!

-1. Does Lexapro make you gain weight?
+Does Lexapro make you gain weight?

 Yes, many women report weight gain due to increased appetite, changes in metabolism, or reduced physical activity caused by fatigue.